negz/provider-nop/README.md

 # provider-nop

+> This provider is archived.
+Use https://github.com/crossplane-contrib/provider-nop instead!

 `provider-nop` is a Crossplane infrastructure provider that does nothing.
 It provides one managed resource - a `NopResource` that does not orchestrate any external system and that becomes ready as soon as it is created.